Skip to content

 By tracking metrics like share of market, sentiment analysis, positioning and so on, you gain valuable insights into how your company is perceived by job seekers and employees.

 And if your reputation isn’t where you want it to be, that’s when your Employer brand will come in to its own.
-Rome wasn’t built in a day, and it may be that your EB hasn’t reached maturity yet (check out where you are on our Maturity Curve) or perhaps needs a health check and a refresh.
+Rome wasn’t built in a day, and it may be that your EB hasn’t reached maturity yet (check out where you are on our Maturity Curve diagram) or perhaps needs a health check and a refresh.
 Whatever stage you are at, staying true to the Employer Brand essence that was revealed in your discovery phase will help build and maintain the reputation you want to create.

 Use this knowledge to refine your employer brand messaging and create a positive work environment that attracts and retains top talent.